Plastic is synthetic or semi-synthetic materials derived from petroleum or gas.

 Plastic has succeeded to replace a lot of materials such as glass, rubber, wood, and metals in a lot of uses.

-In the year 1839, Eduard Simon the German pharmacist had discovered polystyrene by distilling an oily material from the Sweetgum tree, he noticed that it was thickened after few days.
+In 1839, the German pharmacist Eduard Simon had discovered polystyrene by distilling an oily material from the Sweetgum tree.
+He noticed that it was thickened after a few days.

-In the year 1862, Alexander Parkes (1813-1890) the English inventor was able to produce the parkesine.
-The parkesine is made from cellulose in its organic form.
+In 1862, the English inventor Alexander Parkes (1813-1890) was able to produce parkesine.
+Parkesine is made from cellulose in its organic form.

-In the year 1870, John Wesley Hyatt (1837-1920) the American inventor, came with the celluloid.
+In 1870, the American inventor John Wesley Hyatt (1837-1920), came with the celluloid.
 He used the cellulose with alcoholized camphor.

-In the year 1899, the phenol-formaldehyde resins was invented by Arthur Smith.
+In 1899, the phenol-formaldehyde resins was invented by Arthur Smith.

-The American chemist Wallace Carothers (1896-1937) was able to create nylon in the year 1939, Nylon was the first synthetic fiber.
+The American chemist Wallace Carothers (1896-1937) was able to create nylon in 1939.
+Nylon was the first synthetic fiber.